Bancontact

 Interaction diagram

-Payment processing by using the Bancontact payment method requires merchant's web service, one of ecommpay interfaces, and the ecommpay payment platform, as well as Bancontact technical facilities.
+Payment processing by using the Bancontact method involves the merchant's web service, one of ecommpay interfaces, the ecommpay payment platform, and technical facilities of the Bancontact service.

 Operations support